-Fourteen years ago, French Artist JR started doing graffiti, writing his name everywhere.
+Fourteen years ago, street artist JR started doing graffiti, writing his name everywhere.
 He recalls going into the tunnels of Paris, on the rooftops, and treating each trip as an adventure.
 For him, it was a bit like leaving his mark on society and saying: “I was here, on the top of a building.”

 One day, he found a cheap camera on the subway, and he started documenting the adventures with his friends by taking pictures.
 But he took it a bit further, and gave the pictures back as photocopies.
 At 17 years old, he started pasting them, completing his first sidewalk gallery.
 He was careful to frame the pictures with color, so people wouldn’t confuse them with advertising.

 In November 2005, the streets of Paris were burning.
 Riots had broken out in the projects.
 JR says that all Parisians, including himself, were glued to the television watching images of “thugs” throwing Molotov cocktails, attacking cops and firemen, and looting everything they could in the shops.
 The media portrayed the aggressors as people intent on destroying their own environment.